biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/peggy/03_state.md

 ### LastTXPoolID

-Monotonically increasing value for each withdrawal received by Biyaliquid
+Monotonically increasing value for each withdrawal received by Biyachain

 | Key                                    | Value                   | Type     | Encoding           |
 | -------------------------------------- | ----------------------- | -------- | ------------------ |